aditya-me13/aditya-me13.github.io/_pages/Internships.md

 ### Goals:
 - To contribute to the Enterprise Security Model over large dataset of criminals and suspects.
-- Deploy the model on Google Cloud and optimizde the deployment for cost and accuracy.
+- Deploy the model on Google Cloud and optimize the deployment for cost and accuracy.
 - Test and modify the Face Recognition Pipeline for large lengths of Dataset and increased traffic.